Sammy and Rosie Get Laid

-Sammy and Rosie Get Laid is a 1987 British romantic comedy-drama film directed by Stephen Frears, with a screenplay by Hanif Kureishi.
+Sammy and Rosie Get Laid is a 1987 British romantic comedy-drama film directed by Stephen Frears and starring Shashi Kapoor and Frances Barber, with a screenplay by Hanif Kureishi.

 Plot

 Sammy and Rosie are a married couple, both leading a promiscuous bohemian lifestyle until Sammy's father, Rafi, comes to visit to escape past issues.

 Release

 The film was screened at the Toronto International Film Festival and the Vancouver International Film Festival before opening in New York on 30 October 1987.
 In the United States, it was released as Sammy and Rosie.
 The film was the closing gala at the London Film Festival on 29 November 1987.